-Recommend bus companies for traveling between Sucre and Santa Cruz include Flota Bolivar and Flota Copacabana.
-One way tickets cost around 80Bs ($11.60) for a normal seat, or 120Bs ($18) for a semi-cama (half-bed) and buses between the two cities leave in the early evening around 4.30pm.
+Recommend bus companies for traveling between Sucre and Santa Cruz include 6 de Octubre, Trans Copacabana, Flota Bolivar and Flota Copacabana.
+One way tickets cost around 80Bs ($12) for a normal seat, or 130Bs ($19) for a more comfortable semi-cama (half-bed).
+Buses between the two cities leave in the early evening around 4pm.

 If you’re making the journey between Sucre and Santa Cruz, you may wish to take a side trip to La Higuera and Villagrande (the sites of Che Guevara’s killing and secret burial, respectively).

 When possible, try to book your bus tickets in advance from Tickets Bolivia as seats do sell out especially on public holidays: